slazyk/Observable-Swift/README.md

 ### Events

-Sometimes, you dont want to observe for value change, but other significant events.
+Sometimes, you don’t want to observe for value change, but other significant events.
 Under the hood `Observable<T>` uses `beforeChange` and `afterChange` of `Event<(T, T)>`.
 You can, however, use `Event<T>` directly and implement other events too.

 ## Examples